noodnik2/wpforge/README.md

 accessed via the URL [http://localhost:8080](http://localhost:8080), and should behave similarly to the production environment in response to changes.

+## Notes

+I've noticed response time for pretty much all operations within the dockerized instance is _very_ slow - at least 20 seconds or so for every click or operation!

+As of late August 2023, after hours spent trying to discover a more precise source of the slowness, the best solution in hand is to completely disable the "Wordfence" plugin.
+Doing so brings the response time down to about 3 seconds for most operations.

 ## Project Name

 I used ChatGPT to help come up with the name for this project.
 For posterity, I'm including